moubi/blog/content/blog/the-current-state-of-hoc-hook-and-render-props/index.md

 If I have to make my own conclusion it would sound like that:

-> HoC, hooks and render props have their own use cases and non of them is a full replacement of the others.
+> HoC, hooks and render props have their own use cases and none of them is a full replacement of the others.
 In some cases HoCs and components with a render prop my even make more sense.

 A good example of the above is the [connect()](https://react-redux.js.org/api/connect) function from React Redux used to connect your component to the store.
 It does return a HoC.